 The Centers for Disease Control and Prevention (CDC) is working with the Food and Drug Administration, state health departments and public health and clinical partners to investigate the multistate outbreak of lung injury associated with e-cigarette product use, or vaping.

-As of October 15, 2019, 1,479 lung injury cases associated with use of e-cigarette, or vaping, products have been reported to CDC from the District of Columbia, one U.S. territory (USVI) and 49 states (all except Alaska).
+- As of November 5, 2019, 2,051 lung injury cases associated with use of e-cigarette, or vaping, products have been reported to CDC from the District of Columbia, one U.S. territory (USVI) and 49 states (all except Alaska).

 - Use e-cigarette, or vaping, products that contain THC.

 - Buy any type of e-cigarette, or vaping, products, particularly those containing THC, from informal sources such as from friends, family, or in-person or online dealers.